 This story from 2004 is important because it has so many failures to gain consensus and listen to parents at the school.
-As of 2016, there is no SRO (police in school), and there have been no shootings, major vandalism, or any of the chaos that was predicted in order to justify a SRO.
+As of 2016, there is no SRO (school resource officer), and there have been no shootings, major vandalism, or any of the chaos that was predicted in order to justify a SRO.

 (begin 2004 story from Grandview Watch)